 (2) the extent to which a license may offer an individual an opportunity to engage in the same type of criminal activity; and

-(3) the relationship of the crime to the ability or fitness required to perform the duties of nursing facility administrator.
+(3) the relationship of the crime to the ability or fitness required to perform the duties of a NFA .

-(c) DADS has determined that a conviction of the following crimes relates to nursing facility administration and reflects an inability to perform or tendency to inadequately perform as an administrator.:
+(c) HHSC has determined that a conviction of the following crimes relates to nursing facility administration and reflects an inability to perform or tendency to inadequately perform as a NFA .
+Accordingly, HHSC denies an application for licensure from an applicant who has been convicted of any of the following crimes:

-(1) intentionally acting as a nursing facility administrator without a license;
+(1) intentionally acting as a NFA without a license;

 (2) attempting or conspiring to commit or committing any offense under the following chapters of the Texas Penal Code: